duxsco/gentoo-installation/docs/index.md

 ## Disk Layout

 ESPs each with their own EFI entry are created one for each disk.
+Alternatively, you can store the ESP on multiple removable drives.
+This scenario won't be outlined in the following codeblocks.
+You just need to think of `1.
+EFI System Partition` missing in below scenarios.

 Except for ESP, BTRFS/MDADM RAID 1 is used for all other partitions with RAID 5, RAID 6 and RAID 10 being further options for `swap`.

 - Single disk: